prachics/Striver-SDE-Sheet/README.md

 The problems are organized **topic-wise** (e.g., Arrays, Linked List, Stack) and inside each topic, each problem has its own folder:

+---

+## 📚 What is Striver's SDE Sheet?

+Striver's SDE Sheet is a set of hand-picked coding problems for Software Development Engineer (SDE) interviews created by [Take U Forward](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/).

+It covers:
+- Arrays & Strings
+- Linked Lists
+- Stacks & Queues
+- Trees
+- Graphs
+- Dynamic Programming
+- Greedy
+- and more...

+---

+## 🚀 My Goal

+- Build consistency with daily problem solving
+- Understand brute force and optimal approaches
+- Document everything clearly for future revision and public sharing

+---

+## 🙌 Contributions

+This is a personal learning repository.
+Feel free to browse and use the solutions for learning.
+If you're also following the Striver Sheet and want to collaborate, feel free to reach out.

+---

+**Let's ace those interviews together! 💪**